AyushK101/AlgoForge/MAIN_README.md

 ```

-7. Create ingress controller -- with a NodePort (hack for loadbalancer )
+7. Create ingress controller -- with a NodePort ( alternative for loadbalancer on local )
 > on local this will expose a NodePort,
 ```bash
 helm install nginx-ingress ingress-nginx/ingress-nginx \